isaacnmm/pestpolicy-hugo2XX/content/posts/does-peppermint-oil-kill-bed-bugs/index.md

 layout: post
 ---

 Current research shows that essential oils have antiseptic, antifungal, & antibacterial properties.
-But which one really does [kill or repel bed bugs](https://pestpolicy.com/essential-oils-for-[bed-bugs](https://pestpolicy.com/does-baby-powder-kill-bed-bugs/)/)?
-In this article, I will discuss the question "does [peppermint](https://pestpolicy.com/does-peppermint-oil-repel-spiders/) oil kill bed bugs? "
+But which one really does [kill or repel bed bugs](https://pestpolicy.com/essential-oils-for-[bed-bugs](https://pestpolicy.com/does-baby-powder-kill-bed-bugs/)/)?In this article, I will discuss the question "does [peppermint](https://pestpolicy.com/does-peppermint-oil-repel-spiders/)oil kill bed bugs? "

 Bed bugs will hide in small crevices and cracks all over their home.